3 Ways Blockchain Technology Can Improve the Logistics Industry

 Increased Efficiency/Reduced Costs

-Losing orders and information costs money, whether the product needs to be replaced or the customer needs to be refunded.
+Losing orders and information costs money, whether the product needs replacing or the customer needs to be refunded.
 Blockchain technology creates a trail that can reduce delays and human error.

 The blockchain has the potential to transform the supply chain and disrupt the way we produce, market, purchase and consume our goods.
 Although adoption by the logistics industry is still in its infancy, blockchain is shaping up to be a transformative technology.
 The transparency it offers will make every company’s more secure and reliable.